 It can be tempting to let employees self-enroll in benefits after handing them a brochure.
-Never assume that they will understand the health care plans at all.
-Researchers at Carnegie Mellon University found that only 14 percent of Americans aged 25 to 64 had any understanding of the most basic insurance terms.
 Have an expert on hand in your HR department or on call, someone who's ready to answer any questions and define complex health care terminology.

-While there’s not much that employers can do to help individual consumers take better care of their health, encouraging employees to participate in low-cost screenings vs. dealing with expensive serious illnesses later on should be an ongoing discussion.
-Employers can play a large role in helping employees to lead healthier lifestyles by offering onsite wellness support and education.
-Wearable fitness devices, support groups, and healthy meal options on campus can make a huge difference to employees who may be struggling to stay fit and reduce stress.
+Encouraging employees to participate in low-cost screenings versus dealing with expensive serious illnesses later should be an ongoing discussion.
+Employers can play a larger role in helping employees lead healthier lifestyles by offering onsite wellness support and education.
+Wearable fitness devices, support groups, and healthy meal options in the workplace can make a huge difference to employees who might be struggling to stay fit and reduce stress.

-It is not expected that health care costs will ever go down; in fact, they will likely continue to rise in the coming years.
-But, consumers can get smarter about where they spend their health care dollars and what plans they choose.
+It's not expected that health care costs will ever go down.
+In fact, they'll likely continue to rise in the coming years.
+But consumers can get smarter about where they spend their health care dollars and what plans they choose.
 The Health Insurance Marketplace is still available for those who don't have affordable access to coverage through their employers.